 The paintings of Pietro Adamo are abstract celebrations of the artist’s admiration for the “unpredictable and inexhaustible record of life.”
 Adamo abandons the monotony of conventional rendering of geometric forms through his textured surfaces and rough contours.
-In his passion to convey emotion, Adamo intimately works his canvases by both applying and removing pigment to create a tactile quality.
+In his passion for conveying emotion, Adamo intimately works his canvases by both applying and removing pigment to create a tactile quality.
 Layer upon layer of vibrant colours dynamically emerge and recede within the canvas.
 This juxtaposition is what gives Adamo’s work its mood and sensational quality.

 As a lover of travel, Adamo finds inspiration in the places he visits, both old and new, near and far.
 He feels an especially deep connection to Italy, a place that his ancestors called home.
 Italy’s rich history, spectacular architecture, variety of museums, and breathtaking landscapes each hold a place in Adamo’s heart.
 Adamo has recently begun to discover the beauty that accompanies each season in and around Toronto as well.
-Originally, he felt that our landscape was void of colour during many seasons, but he says, if you look really closely, there are a myriad of colours and fine details to be discovered.
-He then takes these inspirations back to his studio where they are expressed on the canvas with a uniquely graceful complexity.
+Originally, he felt that our landscape was void of colour during many seasons, but he says that if you look closely, there are a myriad of colours and fine details to be discovered.
+He then takes these inspirations back to his studio, where they are expressed on the canvas with a uniquely graceful complexity.

-Today Pietro Adamo continues to create original works from his home studio, exploring the potentialities of self-expression through his abstract work.
+Today, Pietro Adamo continues to create original works from his home studio, exploring the potentialities of self-expression through his abstract work.
 Adamo`s career as an artist has been a journey of continuous exploration and growth.
-His paper, wood and canvas have a constant audience.
-He has also released a highly successful series of hand pulled prints and posters, as well as bas-relief sculptures.
-Today his works can be found in galleries and collections worldwide.
+His paper, wood, and canvas have a constant audience.
+He has also released a highly successful series of hand-pulled prints and posters, as well as bas-relief sculptures.
+Today, his works can be found in galleries and collections worldwide.

 - 2018 Art Expo New York

 - 2017 Art Wynwood, Miami